N91489/WGDeploy/README.md

    1. Server Setup
       To set up the WireGuard server, use the following syntax:
       ```bash
-      sudo ./wgdeploy.sh setup <Server_IP> <Listen_Port> <MTU>
+      sudo ./wgdeploy.sh setup <server_ip> <listen_port> <mtu>
       ```
-      - <Server_IP>: This is the internal IP address that the WireGuard server             will use.
+      - <server_ip>: This is the internal IP address that the WireGuard server             will use.
 You should choose an IP address based on your network setup.

 	      - Common internal IP address ranges:
             - 10.0.0.0        -   10.255.255.255  (10/8 prefix)